Azure/Mission-Critical-Connected/src/infra/README.md

 ### Available Azure Regions

-The reference implementation of AlwaysOn deploys a set of Azure services.
+The reference implementation of Azure Mission-Critical deploys a set of Azure services.
 These services are not available across all Azure regions.
 In addition, only regions which offer **[Availability Zones](https://docs.microsoft.com/azure/availability-zones/az-region)** (AZs) are considered for a stamp.
 AZs are gradually being rolled-out and are not yet available across all regions.
 Due to these constraints, the reference implementation cannot be deployed to all Azure regions.

 As of February 2022, following regions have been successfully tested with the reference implementation of Azure Mission-Critical: